-The Mission of the University of Houston College Of Nursing is to provide innovative, dynamic, and nationally competitive nursing education to a diverse student population that builds professional leaders and clinical experts.
+The Mission of the UH Andy and Barbara Gessner College of Nursing is to provide innovative, dynamic, and nationally competitive nursing education to a diverse student population that builds professional leaders and clinical experts.

-The University Of Houston College Of Nursing is committed to serving educational needs, supporting lifelong learning, advancing excellence in regional and global health care through strong inter-professional collaborations and partnerships while advancing scholarship, research, leadership and service.
+The Gessner College of Nursing is committed to serving educational needs, supporting lifelong learning, advancing excellence in regional and global health care through strong inter-professional collaborations and partnerships while advancing scholarship, research, leadership and service.

 Shared Values of the Mission:

 As its primary goal, the College of Nursing is dedicated to promoting nursing excellence.
 We uphold the values of nursing:

 - Respect for all people

 - Student Success: Prepare valued nurse leaders for the communities served.

 - Scholarship/Research: Advance the nursing profession to impact our region and the world

 - Social Responsibility: Develop excellent clinical partnerships, interprofessional collaborations and community engagement where the College of Nursing resides and serves to promote health equity.